eush77/github-get/README.md

 #### `options.decode`

 Boolean.
 If enabled, file contents will be decoded.
 No-op for directories.
-Defaults to `false`.
+Defaults to `true`.

 #### `options.token`